-Bernays gets top billing as PR’s “father”
+Bernays gets top billing as the “Father of Public Relations”

-A nephew of Freud, Edward Bernays (1891-1995) “invented” modern PR and coined the term “public relations.”
+A nephew of Freud, Edward Bernays (1891-1995) “invented” modern PR and first coined the term “public relations.”
 He used a blend of psychology and media savvy to influence public opinion.
 Like other PR men who would follow, he started by doing propaganda work for the U.S. government, but Bernays’ era was World War I. In addition to the brilliant but now-dubious “torches of freedom” campaign that advanced social acceptance of women smoking in public, his work convinced Americans to eat bacon for breakfast.
 Bernays surveyed thousands of doctors (the original third-party influencers), and most said that a large breakfast was conducive to good health.
 The published results trumpeted bacon and eggs as the “All-American breakfast” and bacon sales soared.
 Today, statistically valid surveys like his are still used to create news and build credibility.

 Lee was a leader in media relations